Audit Firm Scalebox

 Where can I get more information on how the FRC regulates audit firms?

-We have also recently published What Makes a Good Smaller PIE Audit Firm which provides an overview of our quality expectations and our approach to supervision, aimed particularly at firms with smaller PIE audit portfolios or those considering entering the PIE audit market.
+Our Approach to Audit Supervision publication provides an overview of our regulatory approach, and our What Makes a Good Smaller PIE Audit Firm guide provides an overview of our quality expectations and our approach to supervision, aimed particularly at firms with smaller PIE audit portfolios or those considering entering the PIE audit market.

 What else is the FRC doing to help firms enter or grow in the PIE audit market?